 How to Reduce Dark Circles Under Eyes

 Getting enough sleep can help reduce dark circles or pigmentation under your eyes.
-It also helps if you use products that include anti-aging actives in the list of ingredients, like Pond’s Age Miracle Firm & Lift Eye Contour Lifter which contains Polyimide and Lipodipeptide to strengthen and tighten fibers from deep within your skin.
+It also helps if you use products that include anti-aging actives in the list of ingredients, like Pond's Age Miracle Eye Cream which contains Retinol-C Complex that provides powerful wrinkle reduction.

 Signs of aging are not limited to the area around your eyes.
 In fact, the signs of aging can also appear as wrinkles on other parts of your face.
 Read to find out more about the other signs of aging and their causes, or find solutions on how to reduce their appearance.